Toggle: English / Spanish

 - The rash can look like eczema

-- Some patients may have scratch marks instead of blisters
+- Some people may have scratch marks and skin erosions instead of blisters

-and direct immunofluorescence test of the skin are performed in most cases.
-Your doctor may also recommend a of the intestines.
+and direct immunofluorescence test of the skin are performed.
+The health care provider may also recommend a of the intestines.
 Blood tests may be ordered to confirm the diagnosis.

 A strict gluten-free diet will also be recommended to help control the disease.
-Sticking to this diet may eliminate the need for medications and prevent later complications.
+Sticking to this diet may eliminate the need for medicines and prevent later complications.

 The disease may be well-controlled with treatment.
 Without treatment, there may be a significant risk of intestinal cancer.

-Thyroid disease may be found in many patients with dermatitis herpetiformis.
-Patients are also more likely to develop certain cancers of the intestines.
+Thyroid disease may be found in many people with dermatitis herpetiformis.
+People with dermatitis herpetiformis are also more likely to develop certain cancers of the intestines.
+The drugs used to treat dermatitis herpetiformis can also have side effects.
+Blood tests will be needed to check the levels of these drugs in the body.

 When to Contact a Medical Professional

-Call your health care provider if you have a rash that continues despite home treatment.
+Call your provider if you have a rash that continues despite treatment.

 There is no known prevention of this disease.
 People with this condition may be able to prevent complications by avoiding foods that contain gluten.